InfiniteLoopAlchemist/CritMatic/README.md

 ## Known Issues:

-- Warlocks Healthstones don't display in the tooltip or message.
+- Warlocks Hearthstones don't display in the tooltip or message.
 - pets are not currently tracked in the tooltip or message.
-- Some spells like Killing Spree / Starfall show really low dps.
+- Some spells like Killing Spree / Star fall show really low dps.

 ## Change Log:
 ### [v0.1.6-release] - 9/01/2023